christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/X-Men Lore/README.md

 ## Involved Vulnerability

-This challenge is about a simple XXE Injection.
+This challenge is about XXE Injection.

 ## Exploring the challenge
 This is the first thing we see as soon as we access the challenge: